klever-io/klever-go/CONTRIBUTING.md

 Before you begin, ensure you have:

-- Go 1.25 or higher installed
+- Go version as specified in `go.mod` or higher
 - Git configured with your name and email
 - A GitHub account
 - Familiarity with blockchain concepts